lestrrat/writing-sample/README.md

 from 3 to 24 hours.
 The bulk fermentation can be considered done when the dough size increases to around twice the orignal dough size.

-Every 2 to 3 hours, perform another around of stretch and fold.
+Every 2 to 3 hours, perform another around of stretch and fold while you let the dough ferment.

 ## Pre-shaping, and Secondary Fermentation